mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 🔧 Development Stage:

--> The application is not yet public and is mainly used for internal development and testing.
+-> The app is not public — used for coding, testing, and debugging.

 -> Frequent code changes are made to enable fast iteration and experimentation.

--> The development build includes debugging tools and detailed error messages, which can make it slower than a production build.
+-> Build includes debugging tools, warnings, and detailed error messages.

+-> Usually slower than production because performance is not the priority.

 🚀 Production Stage:

--> This is the public-facing version of the application, intended for end users.
+-> The public-facing version of the app, used by end users.

 -> The code is optimized for performance and security.

+-> Debugging tools and extra error messages are removed.

--> The production build is faster and more efficient, as it excludes debugging tools and non-essential features.It is typically minified and bundled to reduce file size, decrease load times, and enhance the overall user experience.
+-> Build is minified and bundled → smaller file size, faster load time, better user experience.